desktop/desktop/docs/process/writing-release-notes.md

 Somewhere in between [Added] and [Fixed] lies [Improved].
 The idea is that we've made an existing feature or part of the app better, but it wasn't necessarily broken before.
 Think of it like an "enhancement" release note.

 Does this sound like [Added]?
 Is that confusing?
 Yes.
 The rule of thumb is that if it's a small new end-to-end piece of functionality, it's [Added].
-If it's a change to a portion of a feature, it's [Improved]
+If it's a change to a portion of a feature, it's [Improved].

 ### [Removed]